KeePass database files are encrypted. KeePass encrypts the whole database, i.e. not only your passwords, but also your user names, URLs, notes, etc.

 The internal viewer/editor works with the data in main memory.
 It does not extract/store the data onto disk.

 When trying to open an attachment that the internal viewer/editor cannot handle (e.g. a PDF file), KeePass extracts the attachment to a (EFS-encrypted) temporary file and opens it using the default application associated with this file type.
 After finishing viewing/editing, the user can choose between importing or discarding any changes made to the temporary file.
 In any case, KeePass afterwards securely deletes the temporary file (including overwriting it).

 Each time you start KeePass, the program performs a quick self-test to see whether the encryption and hash algorithms work correctly and pass their test vectors.
 If one of the algorithms does not pass its test vectors, KeePass shows a security exception dialog.

 This section gives answers to questions like the following:

 The answer to all these questions is: no. Adding any of these features would not increase security.

 All security features in KeePass protect against generic threats like keyloggers, clipboard monitors, password control monitors, etc. (and against non-runtime attacks on the database, memory dump analyzers, ...).
-However in all the questions above we're assuming that there's a spyware program running on the system that's specialized on attacking KeePass.
+However in all the questions above we are assuming that there is a spyware program running on the system that is specialized on attacking KeePass.

 For example, consider the following very simple spyware specialized for KeePass: an application that waits for KeePass to be started, then hides the started application and imitates KeePass itself.
 All interactions (like entering a password for decrypting the configuration, etc.) can be simulated.
-The only way to discover this spyware is to use a program that the spyware doesn't know about or can't manipulate (secure desktop); in any case it can't be KeePass.
+The only way to discover this spyware is to use a program that the spyware does not know about or cannot manipulate (secure desktop); in any case it cannot be KeePass.